Esther-Moki/Cocktail-Lush-Animations/README.md

 ## Description
-This project helps one when they are looking for any cocktail of which one just only knows the name, type, some ingredient or even an image inshort any of the listed above, then one can surely find that cocktail here.
+This project helps one when they are looking for any cocktail of which one just only knows the name, type, some ingredient or even an image in short any of the listed above, then one can surely find that cocktail here.

 ## Setup/Installation Requirement